-

 The challenge

 Family Medicine Chiropractic, a small clinic with just four employees, struggled with patient retention.
-Despite providing excellent care, patients would skip follow-up appointments or forget maintenance visits, leading to inconsistent revenue and suboptimal patient outcomes.
+Even with great care, patients often miss follow-up appointments or forget maintenance visits.
+This causes uneven revenue and poor patient outcomes.
 Traditional phone reminders were time-consuming and often went to voicemail.

 The solution

 The clinic implemented a simple CRM with native SMS capabilities, focusing on personalized appointment reminders and care follow-ups.
-Rather than generic automated messages, they adopted a “text like you would a friend” approach, using patients’ names and referencing specific treatment plans.
+They chose a friendly approach over generic messages.
+They texted patients like friends, using their names and mentioning specific treatment plans.

 The approach